AbelBekele/PhotoCampus/README.md

     `cp .env.example .env`

-    Then edit the `.env` file with your settings
+    Then edit the `.env` file with your settings, including SMTP credentials for email functionality

 4. Run migrations